TK009/embedded-o-mi/README.md

 Sorted by about highest to lowest priority:

-* Arduino-esp: Change/Modify websocket library to allow message frame streaming (currently the whole message needs to be passed in one chunk)
+* Arduino-ESP: Change/Modify websocket library to allow message frame streaming (currently the whole message needs to be passed in one chunk)
+* Arduino-ESP: add ws url callback support
 * Automatic current connection subscription cancel on connection close
 * Fix script write self path causing incorrect subscription notifications when subscribing after script addition
    - first result is the raw value and second is value modified and written by the script